instana/awesome-eum/android-lib-injection-plugin/README.md

 Result
 ------------

 You'll notice that `ibmkony`, the custom library where Instana is integrated, can monitor the application using the bridge provided at the library level.
-The only change in application level is applying teh plugin.
+The only change in application level is applying the plugin.